micmejia/bible-dump/AMPC/Isaiah/Isa 32.md

-But it [the wrath of the Lord] shall hail, coming down overpoweringly on the forest [the army of the Assyrians], and the capital [^b]city shall be utterly humbled _and_ laid prostrate.
+But it [the wrath of the Lord] shall hail, coming down overpoweringly on the forest [the army of the Assyrians], and the capital city shall be utterly humbled _and_ laid prostrate.